 The big Upper Bay (between Red Hook, the Statue of Liberty and Staten Island) is a big water space which can create fetch issues if the wind is coming from west or southwest.

 Tide + surge + wind over water (fetch) = more water hitting the shore at peak of crashing waves.

 In Red Hook, there were also many underground springs, so sometimes flooding here comes from groundwater welling up and not just seawater coming in.

 Add to that the water coming from overflowing sewers, and Red Hook can have water coming in from many sides.

 Due to climate change, we all need to be more aware of flooding risks, engage in emergency preparedness and resiliency planning.

-Fun historical fact: There is Red Hook area close to the harbor which did not flood during Sandy, that is the square defined by the blocks of Dikeman, Coffey, and Van Dyke Street between Conover & Ferris Street.
+Fun & relevant historical fact: There is Red Hook area close to the harbor which did not flood during Sandy, that is the square defined by the blocks of Dikeman, Coffey, and Van Dyke Street between Conover & Ferris Street.

-That is where there used to be a high hill near the Revolutionary War era Fort Defiance (the fort for which the local restaurant is named), a hill which was leveled to fill the low land near it.
+It was Cypress Island, a high hill near the Revolutionary War era Fort Defiance (the fort for which the local restaurant is named), a hill which was leveled to fill the low land near it.
 The site of that hill remains higher than the filled area near it.You can see the hill on old maps, such as the one below.
 This also shows how much of Red Hook has been filled to make the peninsula as it is today.